rust-lang/rfcs/text/0000-if-not-let.md

 ```

 The Swift programming language, which inspired Rust's if-let expression, also
-includes a [guard-let-else][swift] statement which are equivalent to this
+includes a [guard-let-else][swift] statement which is equivalent to this
 proposal except for the choice of keywords.

 # Detailed design